sharma1981/liteExchange/README.md

 		8=FIX.4.29=7835=86=111=14=117=320=031=132=137=38=139=254=155=GOOGL150=2151=010=173
 		16-09-2017 03:12:27.777489

 ## <a name="TestHarness">**8.
-Test harness / Fix client automations:**
+Test harness / Fix client automation:**

 Under "test_harness" directory :

-For Linux, the project has a Python script which can send orders from FIX files using Fix protocol.
+The project has a Python script which can send orders from FIX files using Fix protocol.

 1. Modify test_cases.txt which has the orders to send to the engine as FIX messages.